 Unfortunately, many government agencies, organizations and some medical professionals have little factual knowledge of ADHD, and perpetuate myths that it is “behavioural”, a “learning disorder” or very commonly only found in children.
 This is a particular problem for adults, it has been stated that ADHD is the most underdiagnosed mental health condition.
 There is a lack of training in the diagnosis of ADHD by psychiatrists and other allied health professionals, which leads to a scarcity of trained professionals and long waiting lists.

-Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder which is characterised by the persistence of inattention and/or hyperactivity and impulsivity that interferes with daily functioning and ability to live a fulfilling life.
+Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder which is characterized by the persistence of inattention and/or hyperactivity and impulsivity that interferes with daily functioning and ability to live a fulfilling life.

 Genetic and imaging studies along with many clinical treatments trials have been conducted over the years.
-It is still a condition that is queried and stigmatised.
-Unfortunately, government agencies, organisations and some medical professionals still do not consider ADHD as a neurobiological condition.
-A number of assessment tools are used to assess adults for ADHD, however, not all psychiatrists who treat other psychiatric conditions are aware of ADHD diagnostic tools.
-Therefore this can lead to long waiting lists for adults to obtain a diagnosis which delays the treatment for adults
+It is still a condition that is queried and stigmatized.
+Unfortunately, government agencies, organizations and some medical professionals still do not consider ADHD as a neurobiological condition.
+A number of assessment ADHD tests are used to assess adults for ADHD, however, not all psychiatrists who treat other psychiatric conditions are aware of ADHD diagnostic tools.
+Therefore this can lead to long waiting lists for adults to obtain a diagnosis which delays the treatment for adults.

-Our team at ADHD Foundation have afforded many individuals with ADHD to receive treatment and support, in order to understand and better manage their ADHD condition.
+Our team at ADHD Foundation have consulted many individuals with ADHD to receive treatment and support, in order to understand and better manage their ADHD condition.

-However until diagnosed and assisted with appropriate treatment, ADHD can impact on the potential to succeed and on the ability to lead a fulfilling life.
-Early identification, treatment and management of ADHD is essential.
+However until diagnosed and assisted with the appropriate treatment, ADHD can impact the individual’s potential to succeed and on the ability to lead a fulfilling life.
+That’s why early identification, treatment and management of ADHD is essential.